bordoga-bordoga/ember/ReadMe.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/AnotherBrynAlt/Ember/issues) for a list of proposed features (and known issues).
+See the [open issues](https://gitlab.com/BrynAlt/ember-bot/-/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

+Please read the available documentation in the [Contributing Section](https://gitlab.com/BrynAlt/ember-bot/-/tree/master/contributing)

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.